 We provide training and support for entrepreneurial refugee women to foster independence.
 Our livelihoods program serves the most basic needs of refugee women, including:

 - Small Business Loans: After successfully completing community mobilization training, women are invited to submit business proposals.
 Once an applicant is vetted and approved, loans are distributed and formal programming begins.
+Seed grants are available before or after small business loans.

 - Psychosocial Counseling: Participants are offered group and individual counseling, ensuring that they have the space to discuss challenges they are facing.